 Lin Htike is deaf and only started learning sign language when he began working with us - but now he’s even been learning to read and write.

-Over the years he has learnt to screen print but most recently works on recycled plastic basket weaving
+Over the years he has learnt to screen print but most recently works on recycled plastic basket weaving and making our card envelopes.

 Income he receives supports his family as he also works on the family small-holding with other siblings.